 CNA Prometric License Test On-Site

 Northeast Medical Institute is an approved Prometric In-Facility CNA testing site.
 Since we are allowed to perform CNA testing on-site our administrative staff works diligently to schedule nurse aide testing in about 5 business days after you complete your certified nurse aide course.
-Unlike other schools in Fairfield and New Haven County, Northeast Medical institute students learn in the very same spot as they will be tested in.
+Unlike other schools in Fairfield, New Haven County, and Hartford County; Northeast Medical Institute students learn in the very same spot as they will be tested in.
 This allows our students to become comfortable with the supplies and environment they will be tested in.
 Don’t wait to test 1 month after graduation, enroll at Northeast Medical Institute and test right after you graduate!

 Who Should Attend?